bharath868/face_Recognition_based_attendance_website_using_flask/README.md

 Step 7: While adding new student click "s" to capture and click "q" to exit.
 While taking attendance one by one click "e" to capture and press"q" to exit

 Step 8: Run the code
+note: If  normal mail is using then remove pattern in username in login.html and in add student module in home.html

+OUTPUT SCREENSHOTS